BritainSmith/job-hopper-mvp/README.md

 ## Ethical Considerations

-- The scraper includes built-in delays to be respectful to RemoteOK's servers
+- The scraper includes built-in delays to be respectful to job board servers
 - It blocks unnecessary resources (images, stylesheets) to reduce bandwidth
 - Consider the website's robots.txt and terms of service
 - Use responsibly and don't overload their servers